multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.6 - 2024-11-05 =
+* Added     - We’ve introduced a new section next to the store follow button to display the follower count for each vendor store #823.
+* Fix       - Previously, when a country was selected in the WooCommerce settings’ Sell exception section, it didn’t appear in the vendor address selection options.
+This issue is now resolved #862.

 = 4.2.5 - 2024-10-22 =
 * Fixed     - Resolved a security vulnerability.